A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 13}

-This cuts Matrix A read traffic by up to 4x, which translates to meaningful improvement on memory-bound shapes.
+Matrix A read traffic drops by up to 4x, with the largest effect on memory-bound shapes.

 Wide-N Optimization and Pipeline Tuning

-Finally, v4 adds dynamic block sizing and pipeline depth selection.
+v4 also adds dynamic block sizing and pipeline-depth selection.
 For shapes with large N dimensions, the kernel switches from a 128x128 tile to a wider 128x256 tile, computing twice as much output for every A tile loaded.

-Combining parallel TMA producers, cluster multicast, and dynamic tile sizing brings the kernel into the 10-40 µs range.
+Parallel TMA producers, cluster multicast, and dynamic tile sizing bring the kernel into the 10-50 µs range.

 VersionShape AShape BShape CShape D